syaffers/fuzzyvis-draft/README.md

     (fuzzvis) $ export NEURAL_NET_MODEL_PATH='/tmp/models/SouqNet128v2_gpu.h5'

 If you run the server now and upload a 128px by 128px image, you should get a prediction of the image that you uploaded in the barcharts.
-That's the home stretch!
-Congratulations, you haave now built your own image classifier web application!
-For fun, upload into the classfier an image that is not in any of the labels.
+In a later section we will look at a basic implementation that will allow us to upload an image of a non-fixed size.
+Congratulations, you have now built your own image classifier web application!
+For fun, upload into the classfier an image that is not in any of the predefined labels.
 Here's one I did with a picture of boxes of orange juice.

 ![The model trying to predict orange juice](images/cartons.png)